 CORAL acquires airborne spectral image data using the Portable Remote Imaging Spectrometer (PRISM) instrument installed in a commercial airplane Gulfstream-IV (G-IV) from Tempus Applied Solutions.
 In situ data are obtained to validate the remote observations.
 For each reef, the spectral image data are processed to provide the reef “condition” described by measurable quantities of benthic cover of coral, algae, and sand; primary productivity; and calcification.
 These three reef condition parameters are analyzed quantitatively against ten key biogeophysical parameters using new models to understand reef conditions today and predict reef conditions in the future.

 CORAL science will focus on key reef areas in the Pacific Ocean: Hawaii, the Mariana Islands, Palau, and the Great Barrier Reef.
-The Florida Reef Tract will serve as a testing area for operations readiness.
 Data acquisition is currently planned for 2016-2017, with science analysis in following years.

 The image above illustrates the CORAL approach.
 Mounted in the belly of a Gulfstream IV aircraft operated by Tempus Applied Solutions, PRISM will record the spectra of light reflected upward toward the instrument from the ocean below.
 Its very high spectral resolution is then used to identify reef composition (i.e., coral, algae, and sand) and model primary production.

 Principal Investigator: Eric Hochberg (Bermuda Institute of Ocean Sciences)

 Project Scientist: Michelle Gierach, Paula Bontempi (NASA HQ)

 Mission Manager: Jennifer Olson (LARC)